freeCodeCamp/demo-projects/CONTRIBUTE.md

   - Set the new record `name` to the name of the project (sub-domain)
   - Set the new record `IPv4 address` to the ip of the VM
   - Click `save`

+## After changing node version

+Run

+- `pm2 unstartup systemd`
+- `pm2 startup`

+Then run the command it says to run.
+Now it should restart after VM reboots.